Ehanlion/mist_obsidian_mobile/12. World Events/How-To do World Events.md

-[[How-To do World Events]] is needed to give a scale of grandeur to the campaign.
+[[How-to do World Events]] is needed to give a scale of grandeur to the campaign.
 When the party is in one location, they need to hear *information from other locations*.
 This gives a sense of "I am in this world" and not just "I am playing in this world."

 ### Guide
 1. Make sure the party is somewhere that can be a hub of information: *town, city, trading post*